sayali-sargar/Ola-Ride-Analysis/README.md

 - Power BI – for data visualization and dashboard creation
 - Microsoft Excel – for basic data review and validation
 - GitHub – for project documentation and version control

+## Project Workflow

+1. Collected and reviewed the Ola ride booking dataset
+2. Imported the data and performed data cleaning using SQL
+3. Wrote SQL queries to answer key business questions
+4. Imported the data into Power BI for visualization
+5. Designed an interactive dashboard to visualize trends and insights
+6. Analyzed results and summarized key business insights

+## Dataset Description

+The dataset contains Ola ride booking data collected over a defined time period.
+It includes information such as booking status, vehicle type, pickup and drop locations, ride distance, booking value, payment method, and customer and driver ratings.
+The data was used to analyze ride trends, cancellations, revenue patterns, and overall customer experience.